 The issue of how to clean battery corrosion has to be addressed with great care.
 Before starting, you’ll need to make sure there are no tears or cracks found on the battery or on the cables.
 If you find cracks on the battery itself, that’s a bad sign; you’ll have to replace your battery.
 The cables or clamps may also be replaced, if their condition is bad enough to risk preventing a proper connection.
 If the only problem is the corrosion, start by mixing a tablespoon of baking soda with 250 ml of hot water.
 Use an old toothbrush by dipping it into the mixture and then scrubbing the top of the battery and the terminals with it.
 You can choose to dip the cables and clamps into the baking soda to remove additional buildup more easily, and if the toothbrush isn’t enough, try a battery terminal cleaner brush to remove all the corrosion.
 These tools include a skinny wire brush (for the inside of the clamps) and a recessed brush that can fit directly over the posts for a thorough cleaning.

 A small amount of corrosion won’t prevent your car from starting in most cases.
 But if that’s what is happening, cleaning the battery terminals and clamps may not do much, and you’ll have to first test your car battery to find out what the real problem is.
 Also, if you purchased your battery more than 3-4 years ago, it may be getting toward the end of its service life, even if it still seems to be working well.
+Advance Auto Parts offers several levels of DieHard batteries to fit most vehicles.
 The question of how to clean battery corrosion, however, is an important one at all times, since corrosion can affect newly purchased car batteries as well.